The Amazing Marketing Opportunity Coming With IoT

 We’ve already seen where insurance companies offer discounts if you put a device in your car that communicates your driving patterns to the company.
 Let’s examine more opportunities:

-Best of all, consumers will have control over our data and who can access it, how they can access it, and when they can access it.
+Best of all, consumers will have control over our data, including who can access it, how they can access it, and when they can access it.
 Consumers will gladly trade data when they know that data is providing value back to them and that it’s handled responsibly.
 With IoT, businesses can build a trusted relationship with the consumer where they know their data isn’t going to get sold.
 And the systems themselves will ensure the data is kept safe and secure.
-Consumers will demand both interactivity as well as compliance.
+Consumers will demand both interactivity and compliance.

-So, how about your business – how can you transform your relationship with prospects and consumers if you had a direct connection and could communicate directly with them?
-You better start thinking about it today… or your company may not be able to compete in the near future.
+So, how about your business – how can you transform your relationship with prospects and consumers if you have a direct connection and can communicate directly with them?
+You better start thinking about it today… or your company may not be able to compete soon.

 Exit mobile version